This post may contain affiliate links. Please read my Privacy Policy.

 How to Make Thai Coconut Red Curry With Tofu

 There are several steps to making this dish.
-While it might seem like a lot, the extra steps are simple and add lots of extra flavors!
+While it might seem like a lot, the extra steps are simple and add many extra flavors!
 Let’s check out a step-by-step guide:

 Pressing the water out of the tofu can take 15 - 30 minutes.
 So let's start with this first.
 Press the water out of the tofu using a tofu press or wrapping the tofu in paper towels and placing something heavy on top of the tofu.
 I use a cast iron skillet.

 While the tofu is being pressed, prepare the marinate.
 This is also a good time to preheat the oven to 425F.
 Cut the tofu into one-inch cubes.
 Gently toss with cornstarch.
-Then the marinade on top of the tofu and sit for 5 - 10 minutes. - Vegetables
+Then the marinade sits on top of the tofu for 5 - 10 minutes.

 Preheat the oven to 425.
 Line a baking sheet with parchment paper.
 Rinse the vegetables and pat them dry.
 Then cut the vegetables into bite-size pieces.
 Toss the veggies with one tablespoon of olive oil and a generous pinch of sea salt.
 Spread the veggies evenly on a baking sheet.
 Bake for 20 minutes, rotate and bake for another 20 minutes.